bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 My visualizations showed distinctly different patterns of use between day and night.
 I decided to split my training and validation data by peak/offpeak hours (or using `is_daylight`).
 I originally built separate single-variable linear regression models for each and then split the test/scoring data to use with each model.
 This yielded better results than my multiple linear regression models.

-### Combination: GAM and Regression Tree (most accurate)
+### Combination: GAM and Regression Tree (2nd-most accurate)

 Following my success with linear regression on partitioned data, I started testing different forms of regression and managed to get my RMSLE to ~ 0.6 for the peak hours using a general additive model (GAM).
 The offpeak hours had terrible results with these basic types of regression, so I trained an optimized regression tree on offpeak data.
-Combining the two models on my partitioned data yielded the best results.
+Combining the two models on my partitioned data yielded the 2nd best results.

     Family: gaussian
     Link function: identity